Salus University is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools (MSA).

 The University is approved by the Department of Education of the Commonwealth of Pennsylvania and is approved for veterans’ education under U.S. Code, Section 1775.

-The Doctor of Optometry program at the Pennsylvania College of Optometry at Salus University is accredited by the Accreditation Council on Optometric Education (ACOE) of the American Optometric Association.
+The Doctor of Optometry (OD) degree program is accredited by the Accreditation Council on Optometric Education (ACOE) of the American Optometric Association (AOA).

-The Master of Public Health program was approved by the Pennsylvania Department of Education (PDE) on May 4, 2010.
-PDE has authorized the University to offer a distance MPH degree program designed to meet the needs of students and practitioners both domestically and internationally.
-On June 29, 2010, the Commission on Institutions of Higher Education Middle States Association of Colleges and Schools (MSCHE) granted approval to include the online Master of Public Health degree within the scope of Salus University's accreditation.
+The Master of Public Health (MPH) degree program was approved by the Pennsylvania Department of Education (PDE) on May 4, 2010.
+The PDE has authorized the University to offer a distance program designed to meet the needs of students and practitioners both domestically and internationally.
+On June 29, 2010, the Commission on Institutions of Higher Education Middle States Association of Colleges and Schools (MSCHE) granted approval to include the distance Master of Public Health degree within the scope of Salus University's accreditation.

-On May 10, 2012, the Accreditation Council for Education (ACOTE) of the American Occupational Therapy Association (AOTA) granted Developing Program Status to the University’s new Doctor of Occupational Therapy (OTD) degree and Master of Occupational Therapy (MSOT) degree programs.
-All new programs seeking accreditation by ACOTE are required to apply for Developing Program Status as the first step in the three-step accreditation process for new programs to ensure commitment to the development of quality programs, and to review the potential viability of an applicant occupational therapy educational program prior to the admission of the first class of students.
+On May 10, 2012, the Accreditation Council for Education (ACOTE) of the American Occupational Therapy Association (AOTA) granted developing program status to the University’s Doctor of Occupational Therapy (OTD) and Master of Occupational Therapy (MSOT) degree programs.
+All new programs seeking accreditation by ACOTE are required to apply for developing program status as the first step in the three-step accreditation process for new programs to ensure commitment to the development of quality programs, and to review the potential viability of an applicant occupational therapy educational program prior to the admission of the first class of students.
 AOTA is located at 4720 Montgomery Lane, P.O.
 Box 31220, Bethesda, MD 20824-1220.
 The telephone number for AOTA and ACOTE is 301.652.2682.